mostafa-abokhadra/running-your-business/d) marketing Strategy and planning/3-branding.md

 - highlight and prioritise areas for improvement
 - generate ideas based on customer insights
 - add initiatives into your marketing action plan.

+# Develop your business brand
+To become distinctive, **your business brand must be:**
+- **salient**بارز : your brand must be front of mind when customers are ready to act
+- **different**: your brand must continue to stand out from your competitors
+- **meaningful**: your brand must be understood by everyone involved.

+1. review the **3Cs** of your brand (company, customers, competitors) review of your current business status to help identify future opportunities.